grizlas/local-newtab/README.md

 # Local New Tab

 A simple Brave (and Chrome-compatible) extension that replaces your New Tab page with a customizable dashboard of links organized into draggable, resizable categories.
-Add, edit, import, and export your link layout as JSON.
+Add, edit, import, and export your link layout as JSON—and now upload custom icons for your links or clear them as needed.

 ---

 ## Features

 - **Custom New Tab**
-  Replaces the browser’s default New Tab page with your own dashboard.
+  Replaces the browser’s default New Tab page with your own link dashboard.

 - **Categories & Tiles**
   • Create named categories (blocks) to group related links.